ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## JWK Representation of a JOSE-HPKE Key with HPKE Ciphersuite

-An example is illustrated below for representing a JOSE-HPKE public/private keys.
+The example below is a JWK represention of a JOSE-HPKE public and private key:

 ~~~
 {